 An interesting aspect of the prophecy of Joel, unlike all the other Hebrew prophecies (excepting portions of Daniel), Joel had no minor fulfillment in connection with ancient Judah or Jerusalem, yet it foretells that God will destroy the nations and save “Jerusalem” during the day of Jehovah.

 One other important connection worth noting.
 Ezekiel and Jeremiah foretold that God’s judgments would come upon Jerusalem from out of the north.
 Daniel likewise foretells of a king of the north who will overrun God’s decorated land during the climatic time of the end.
-Also, during the time of the end the king fierce in countenance directs his world conquest in all directions, except the north, indicating that he also attacks from out of the symbolic north.
+Also, during the time of the end, the king fierce in countenance directs his world conquest in all directions, except the north, indicating that he also attacks from out of the symbolic north.
 Ezekiel likewise prophesied of a symbolic Gog attacking God’s sanctuary from out of the remotest parts of the north during the final part of the days.
-Isaiah also depicts God’s avenger as a smoke from the north.
-Lastly, the locust, caterpillar and cockroach onslaught that is destined to devour the world is also called “the northerner.”
+Isaiah also depicts God’s avenger as smoke from the north.
+Lastly, the symbolic locust onslaught that is destined to devour the world is also called “the northerner.”

-But before the harlot is destroyed, the last king is destined to trample Jehovah’s earthly organization – the Watchtower Society and Jehovah’s Witnesses.
+But before the harlot is destroyed, the last king is destined to trample Jehovah’s earthly organization.
 That is the topic of the next installment of Isaiah.